bilalkhan13/quiz_app/README.md

 - Mondo DB

 ## Arcitecture
-We are using client for front end.
+We are using client folder for front end.
-We are using server for backend.
+We are using server folder for backend.